d11wtq/iode-rb/README.md

 Iode.run('(example 7 5)') #=> 12
 ```

-Once I have namespacing done, you'll be able to write actual Iode code in
+Once I have namespacing done, you'll be able to write actual iode code in
 separate files and have them loaded under a namespace.

 ## Copyright & Licensing